kuhumcst/cuphic/README.md

 ;;=> {?tag :div, ?id "my-id"}
 ````

-These `symbol->value` bindings can be used _as-is_ or inserted into another Cuphic template:
+These `symbol->value` bindings can be used _as-is_ or inserted into another Cuphic pattern:

 ```clojure
 (apply-bindings '{?tag :p, ?id "my-id"}                   ; symbol->value